swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-11-run-a-simple-ml-experiment-with-jupyter-notebook.md

 experiment into a single file, facilitating data visualization, and enabling the presentation of results.
-However, it does have severe limitations such as being challenging to share with others due to a lack of versioning capabilities, difficulty in reproducing the experiment, and the potential for data leaks and confusion from previous outputs.
+However, it does have severe limitations such as being challenging to share with others due to a lack of versioning capabilities, difficulty in reproducing the experiment, and the potential for stale outputs and hidden state to mislead readers and make the experiment harder to reproduce.

 In the next chapter you will see how to address these issues.